top of page

 Mediation is a non legal way of resolving disputes.
 The Mediator acts as an impartial third party and facilitates discussion between the conflicted parties enabling them to reach suitable and mutually acceptable agreements.
 Mediation can be used to resolve a variety of disputes including but not limited to, family disagreements, Divorce/Separation matters including asset division, Children’s arrangements, workplace conflict and commercial disputes.

-Our team of experienced and qualified Mediators are all trained to the highest professional standards.
-Our Family Mediators are all Family Mediation Council accredited and are members of the College of Mediators or Family Mediators Association.
+Our team of experienced mediators is trained to the highest professional standards.
+Our family mediators are accredited by the Family Mediation Council and are members of the College of Mediators or Family Mediators Association.
+Our commercial mediators have completed relevant accreditation from recognized training providers and are members of the Civil Mediation Council.

 You can mediate without legal representation saving you a considerable amount of time and money.
 Mediation is not a legal process, it is completely confidential and anything that is discussed in mediation is done so without legal prejudice.
 This means it cannot be later used in court.